ltrgordon/ltrgordon.github.io/jump-kids/README.md

 - `config.js` – Centralized constants for physics, controls, and colors.
 - `entity.js` – Base `Entity` class with update/render hooks.
+- `entities.js` – Level data, tile helpers, and concrete entity types plus world builder.
+- `input.js` – Keyboard/mobile input listeners and simple audio helpers.
+- `physics.js` – Movement, collisions, enemy AI, and game rules.
+- `rendering.js` – Canvas drawing utilities and DPI‑aware canvas fitting.
 - `special-moves.js` – Character abilities built via a factory and imported by the main game.
+- `game.js` – Small orchestrator that ties the modules together, handles menus, and runs the loop.
 - `index.html` – Layout, HUD, canvas, on‑screen buttons; loads `game.js` and `styles.css`.
 - `styles.css` – Light, responsive UI and controls styling.

-- `game.js` – Gameplay module importing configuration, entities, and special moves:
-  - Constants and helpers (DPI fit, ellipse fallback, time formatting)
-  - Level definition (BASE/EXT) and tile helpers (`tileAt`, `isSolid`); optional JSON loader (`level1.json`)
-  - Surface finding helpers to anchor poles (`surfaceTopAt`, `groundTopAt`)
-  - Entities: `Entity`, `Player`, `Goomba`, `Hellmonk`
-  - Input (keyboard + mobile buttons); pause (P), restart (R)
-  - Physics/collision: AABB, circle/rect, movement with horizontal/vertical resolution plus `trySnapToGround`
-  - Jump feel: coyote time and jump buffering
-  - AI: Goomba patrol; Hellmonk surprise‑jump and charge behavior
-  - Game loop: `update` + `draw`
-  - Rendering: tiles, clouds, coins, player, enemies, checkpoint, Irish flag, victory overlay, pause overlay
-  - Audio: coin pickup sample and small oscillator beeps
+See `developers.md` for a deeper tour of the loop, level format, and common extension points.

 ## Customization Tips
-- Level layout: edit the `BASE`/`EXT` strings in `game.js`, or modify `level1.json`.
+- Level layout: edit the `BASE`/`EXT` strings in `entities.js`, or modify `level1.json`.
 Keep arrays the same height.
 - Add enemies: place `E` or `H` where you want; logic auto‑spawns them.
 - Move flags: `K` sets the checkpoint; the rightmost `G` becomes the goal.
 - Tuning: adjust movement/gravity constants at the top of `game.js`.